yogurt-foundation/yogurt-css-documentation/docs/effects/box-shadow-color.md

 ## Box Shadow Color

-Utilities for manipulating the box shadow color of an element.
+Utilities for sets the shadow color.

 ### Class